Bengali Muslims: Festivals

+According to a famous Bengali proverb, there are thirteen festivals in twelve months (বারো মাসে তেরো পার্বণ).

-Eid-ul-Fitr at the end of Ramadan is the largest religious festival of Bengali Muslims.
+Eid-ul-Fitr at the end of Ramadan is the largest religious festival among Bengali Muslims.
 The festival of sacrifice takes place during Eid-al-Adha, with cows and goats as the main sacrificial animals.
-Muharram and the Prophet's Birthday are national holidays in Bangladesh.
-Other festivals like Shab-e-Barat feature prayers and exchange of desserts.
+Muharram and Muhammad's birthday are national holidays in Bangladesh.
+During Muharram, Bengali Muslims enjoys the Jari gan and Lathi Khela.
+The biggest Jashne Julus happens in Chittagong.

+After Milad mehfil, Bengali Muslims distribute sweets such as Pantua, Chomchom, kalojam, Moa, Naru and Roshogolla.
+Other festivals like Shab-e-Barat feature prayers and exchange of Bengali sweets such as Sandesh, Barfi and Halwa and many other festivities especially by Dhakaiyas.
+Pohela Boishakh is the biggest celebration in Bangladesh which was founded by the Bengali Muslim Mahifarash community in Old Dhaka.
+The day marked by Mangal Shobhajatra, Boishakhi Mela, Borshoboron celebration by Chhayanaut in Ramna Batamul and tradition meals like Panta Ilish and Bhurta.
+Dhaka has this kite festival called Shakrain.
+Other festivals like Pohela Falgun, Nouka Baich, Borsha Mongol, Haal Khata, Nabanna, Rabindra Jayanti and Nazrul Jayanti are celebrated with great care.

 Bishwa Ijtema

 The Bishwa Ijtema, organised annually in Bangladesh, is the second-largest Islamic congregation after the Hajj.
 It was founded by the orthodox Sunni Tablighi Jamaat movement in 1954.

 Leadership

 There is no single governing body for the Bengali Muslim community, nor a single authority with responsibility for religious doctrine.
 However, the semi-autonomous Islamic Foundation, a government institution, plays an important role in Islamic affairs in Bangladesh, including setting festival dates and matters related to zakat.
 The general Bengali Muslim clergy remains deeply orthodox and conservative.
 Members of the clergy include Mawlānās, Imams, Ulamas, and Muftis.

 The clergy of the Bengali Muslim Shia minority have been based in the old quarter of Dhaka since the 18th century.